Tubridy apologises for not asking questions about reporting of his earnings

 Presenter Ryan Tubridy has “apologised unreservedly” for not asking questions when RTE published incorrect figures for his earnings.

-Tubridy also revealed that he would not be presenting his radio show this week as the national broadcaster reels from the controversy over the misreporting of its star presenter’s salary.
+Tubridy also revealed that he would not be presenting his daily radio show next week as the national broadcaster reels from the controversy over the misreporting of its star presenter’s salary.

 Earlier on Friday the director general of RTE Dee Forbes was suspended and the National Union of Journalists called for a wide independent inquiry into RTE’s corporate governance.